Undergraduate Academic Integrity Policy

 Academic integrity is defined by the basic principles of honesty, trust, fairness, respect, and responsibility (as articulated by the International Center for Academic Integrity, academicintegrity.org).
 These values serve as the foundation for the development and acquisition of knowledge and all members of the University community are expected to uphold them.
 For students, adherence to these fundamental values is essential for earning academic credit in all courses, whether offered on- or off-campus, online, or as placements, practicums or internships.
 Trent University’s Academic Integrity website provides helpful information on why integrity is important and how to avoid integrity infractions (trentu.ca/academicintegrity).

 1.4 Academic Dishonesty

-Academic dishonesty, including plagiarism and cheating, is ultimately destructive of the values of the University.
+Academic dishonesty, including plagiarism, cheating, and the unauthorized sharing and distribution of course content, is ultimately destructive of the values of the University.
 Scholarly integrity is required of all members of the University.
 Engaging in any form of academic dishonesty or misconduct in order to obtain academic credit or advantage of any kind is an offence under this policy.